Eye allergies: Relief for itchy and watery eyes

-Because it may take several weeks for the full effects of mast cell stabilisers to take effect, these medications are best used before allergy season starts as a method to prevent or reduce the severity of future allergic reactions (rather than to treat acute allergic symptoms that already exist).
+As it may take several weeks for the full effects of mast cell stabilisers to take effect, as a method to prevent or reduce the severity of future allergic reactions, these medications are best used before allergy season starts (rather than to treat acute allergic symptoms that arise once the season starts).

 Non-steroidal anti-inflammatory drugs

-Also called NSAIDs, these eye drops can be prescribed to decrease swelling, inflammation and other symptoms associated with seasonal allergic conjunctivitis (also called hay fever).
+Also called NSAIDs, these eye drops can be prescribed to decrease swelling, inflammation and other symptoms associated with seasonal allergic conjunctivitis (one of the symptoms of hay fever).

 Corticosteroid eye drops are sometimes prescribed to provide relief from acute eye allergy symptoms.
-But potential side effects of long-term use of these medications include high eye pressure, glaucoma and cataracts, so they typically are prescribed for short-term use only.
+Potential side effects of long-term use of these medications include high eye pressure, glaucoma and cataracts, so they are typically prescribed for short-term use only.